vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 measuring how we are achieving the goals for our nation set forward in our founding documents.

-When we do not give this common wealth a value, it is easy to whit- tle it away without anyone paying attention.
+When we do not give this common wealth a value, it is easy to whittle it away without anyone paying attention.
 We find ways to assign a financial value to nearly everything else, so surely we can come up with a way to value our common wealth.
-If JPMorgan and other businesses can book _goodwill_ on their balance sheets, we can book _domestic tran- quility_ and the _general welfare_ on the nation’s balance sheet.
+If JPMorgan and other businesses can book _goodwill_ on their balance sheets, we can book _domestic tranquility_ and the _general welfare_ on the nation’s balance sheet.

 It’s worth putting some resources towards cataloging our very real assets and the liabilities against them.
 It’s a big project, but worthwhile.
 When